Azure/bicep-registry-modules/avm/res/resources/deployment-script/README.md

 ### Example 4: _Using Private Endpoint_

-This instance deploys the module with access to a private endppint.
+This instance deploys the module with access to a private endpoint.

 <details>